jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 <img src="/Images/Agnus-Jumpers-Back.png" width="400">

+## TICK Header (J300)
+The Amiga 2000 EATX can support an externally generated or internally generated TICK.
+The factory default configuration for J300 is to short pins 1 and 2, which uses the _VSYNC signal from Agnus as the time base signal.
+For most configurations, the factory default is acceptable.
+However, if you intend to use video devices that replace the system clock via the _XCLKEN and XCLK signals, you should supply an external time base signal.
+These types of video devices include genlocks, flicker fixers, and possibly others.
+See your product manual to determine whether this is of concern.
+Two accurate external TICK generators are included with this project and can be found in the [TICK](/TICK) folder.
+These devices are small boards with simple circuits intended to be installed directly on J300.
+For details on J300, see table [A6](#table-a6-tick-header-j300).

 ## Kickstart Installation
 The Amiga 2000 EATX is provisioned to accept 512k (27C400, 40 pin), 1MB (27C800, 42 pin), and 2MB (27C160, 42 pin) Kickstart EPROMs.
 The Kickstart socket (U500) is a 42 pin DIP footprint that supports all three types.
 A standard Amiga Kickstart ROM is based on the 27C400 EPROM.
 When installing a 27C400 EPROM, you must install it toward the bottom of the socket, leaving pins 1 and 42 of the socket empty.
 This is noted on the silk screen and will correctly align the pins. **Installing the 27C400 EPROM incorrectly may damage it!** Install 27C800 and 27C160 EPROMs as normal.
 Use of 1MB and larger EPROMs is considered experimental.
 Guides to create custom Kickstart ROMs can be found on Amiga community sites.